-- Swindon Borough Council Major landowner and has a key role in facilitating the delivery of the canal - Wilts and Berks Canal Trust Key player in implementing the canal - Local Residents and Local Traders Key role in scrutinising the detailed design of the scheme - English Heritage Key advisory role on impacts on the Railway Village Conservation Area - Thames Water and Environment Agency Key advisory role on water resource issues - Wiltshire Wildlife Trust Key advisory role on delivering biodiversity - British Waterways Key advisory role in linking the canal to the Kennet and Avon Canal at Semington in the future
+I Swindon Borough Council - Major landowner and has a key role in facilitating the delivery of the canal

+I Wilts and Berks Canal Trust - Key player in implementing the canal I Local Residents and Local Traders - Key role in scrutinising the detailed design of the scheme

+I English Heritage - Key advisory role on impacts on the Railway Village Conservation Area

+I Thames Water and Environment Agency - Key advisory role on water resource issues

+I Wiltshire Wildlife Trust - Key advisory role on delivering biodiversity

-The bulk of the proposed canal route is within the ownership of the Council.
+Land Ownership Issues The bulk of the proposed canal route is within the ownership of the Council.
 The Erin Court / Shire Court residential area is privately owned, as are the properties fronting onto Fleet Street.